For the Huggers

 - I’ll hug him with prayers.

-And I’ll hug other people.
+And as the pandemic winds down, I’ll hug other people every time it’s safe.
+People I know.
 People I love.
 People who love me.
-And people who just need a hug.

-When have you felt God’s hug?
-How do you express your love to him?
+Have you missed hugging other people?
+How have you felt God’s hugs?
 Let’s talk in the comments.